JonJonHuang/DockerTutorial/BestPractice.md

 # Docker Best Practice<br>
 This page introduces some best practices for developers to make the developing process easier and more effective.
-Both general docker development best practices and best practices for writing dockerfiles will be covered below.
 For detailed information, please visit https://docs.docker.com/develop/dev-best-practices/. <br>

 ## Best practices for Docker Development <br>